Young climate activists denounce 'youth-washing' in Milan

 “Come to the demo tomorrow,’’ the 18-year-old Swedish activist said.
 Thunberg plans to lead what is expected to be Milan’s largest climate demonstration on Friday.

-Comparelli accused political leaders of both youth-washing and green-washing — using environmental terminology and recruiting youth activists to make their pledges for reducing greenhouse gas emissions seem legitimate.
+Comparelli accused political leaders of “youth-washing” and “green-washing” — that is using environmental terminology and recruiting youth activists to make their pledges for reducing greenhouse gas emissions seem legitimate.

 Comparelli said that Draghi was sincere in their private meeting but that she was suspending judgment until a Group of 20 summit scheduled to start in Rome on Oct.
 30, the day before the U.N. climate conference begins in Glasgow, Scotland.